 As per their definition from their manual: "meek transports make it look like you are browsing a major web site instead of using Tor. meek-azure makes it look like you are using a Microsoft web site".
 Snowflake bridges make it appear like your connections are phone calls to random internet users.
-This is a type of "domain fronting" from the link in the previous paragraph for a detailed explanation of these types of secret "bridges".
+This is a type of "domain fronting"541.
+See "domain fronting" from the link in the previous paragraph for a detailed explanation of these types of secret "bridges".

-538 Tor Project, Project Snowflake https://snowflake.torproject.org/ [Archive.org]
+Lastly, there are also bridges called Snowflake bridges that rely on users running the snowflake extension in their browser to become themselves entry nodes.
+See https://snowflake.torproject.org/ [Archive.org].